tomcam/least-github-pages/docs/add-github-pages-preview.md

 * [Your GitHub Pages URL and adding preview to your README.md](add-github-pages-preview.md)
 ```

 ## It can take a few moments to generate the current GitHub Pages page and formatting

+GitHub Pages doesn't generate your new website every time you make changes to a repo.
+It updates "lazily", meaning
+that it won't generate the website until someone actually browses to the GitHub Pages URL.
+It can take up to a minute
+or two for your GitHub Pages site to be generated the first time it's viewed.